Brunswick Area Television

 The Rec Channel highlights the programs and opportunities available at the Brunswick Community Recreation and Fitness Center.

-If you have a programming idea and the desire to learn the techniques of television production, drop by our studio or give us a call.
-We would be happy to teach you more about the exciting world of community television!
-Don’t have a show idea but want to get involved?
-We can match you up with other producers, so you can be part of their team.
+If you have a programming idea and the desire to learn the techniques of television production, you can drop by the BAT studio or call us at 330-220-1726.
+We would be happy to teach you more about the exciting world of community television.
+If you don’t have a show idea but want to get involved, we can match you up with other producers, so you can be part of their team.